GoogleCloudPlatform/cloud-ops-sandbox/docs/tutorial.md

 $ sandboxctl sre-recipes hint recipe0
 ```

-3. Verify you hypothesis using command line tool
+3. Verify your hypothesis on what could be wrong with the demo app by using command line tool

 ```
 $ sandboxctl sre-recipes verify recipe0
 ```

-4. After you discovered the problem, you can restore the cluster to it's original state.
+4. After you discover the problem, you can restore the cluster to its original state.

 ```
 $ sandboxctl sre-recipes restore recipe0